DrakirL/DrakirL.github.io/p10/attributes.md

 #### <br>

 ## Lore
-Recall detailed encyclopedia and colorful tales.
+Recall informative academic information and colorful cultural tales.
 + A <br>
 + A <br>
 + A <br>
 #### <br>

 ## Medicine
-???
+Herbs, poisons, first aid, anatomy... ???
 + A <br>
 + A <br>
 + A <br>
 #### <br>

 ## Performance
-Put on captivating shows and play convincing acts.
+Be the star in captivating shows and act believably in convincing roles.
 + A <br>
 + A <br>
 + A <br>
 #### <br>

 ## Stealth
-Evade notice?
+Evade detection... ???
 + A <br>
 + A <br>
 + A <br>
 #### <br>

 ## Suggestion
-Influence the ways people think and how they act on their thoughts.
+Influence the ways people think and how they might act on their thoughts.
 + A <br>
 + A <br>
 + A <br>